 “Maybe there’s a God above, but all I’ve ever learned from love was how to shoot at someone who outdrew ya.
 It’s not a cry you can hear at night, it’s not somebody who has seen the light, it’s a cold and it’s a broken Hallelujah!”

 Leonard Cohen bemoaned the bitterness of love.
 Or at least that’s how crooners and Hallelujah devotees (with broken hearts) interpret his Biblical-laden lyrics.
 To hear Cohen, himself, however, define his ballad-tome, it is something a little different.
-It is about the conflict between things that can be “reconciled but not where we live.”

 In a radio interview Cohen said, “This world is full of conflicts and full of things that cannot be reconciled but there are moments when we can transcend the dualistic system and reconcile and embrace the whole mess and that is what I mean by Hallelujah.”